-B. Removal of a Historic District designation
+Removal of a Historic District designation Β.

-- 1. Removal of a resource's City designation as a Historic District or changing the City designation from Historic District to Conservation District requires a legislative procedure using the approval criteria of Section 33.846.040.C. - 2.
-For City-designated Historic Districts that have not been listed by the federal Keeper of the National Register of Historic Places, reclassifying a contributing resource to noncontributing or reducing the boundary requires historic designation removal review. - 3.
-For Historic Districts that have been listed by the federal Keeper of the National Register of Historic Places on or before January 27, 2017 but have not been designated by the City, removal by the federal Keeper of the National Register of Historic Places automatically removes the Historic District designation.
+- Removal of a resource's City designation as a Historic District or changing the City 1. designation from Historic District to Conservation District requires a legislative procedure using the approval criteria of Section 33.846.040.C. - 2.
+For Historic Districts that have not been listed by the federal Keeper of the National Register of Historic Places, reclassifying a contributing resource to noncontributing or reducing the boundary requires historic designation removal review. - 3.
+For Historic Districts that have been listed by the federal Keeper of the National Register of Historic Places on or before January 27, 2017 but have not been independently designated by the City as the result of a legislative or quasi-judicial procedure, removal by the federal Keeper of the National Register of Historic Places automatically removes the Historic District designation.
 Removal by the federal Keeper of the National Register of Historic Places also includes reducing the boundaries of the listed resource.
 See Section 33.855.075, Automatic Map Amendments for Historic Resources.
 Removing a resource's designation as Historic District or changing the designation from Historic District to Conservation District requires a legislative procedure using the approval criteria of Section 33.846.040.C.

-33.445.200.
-C Relocation of a contributing resource in a Historic District
+33.445.200.C Relocation of a contributing resource in a Historic District